jenkinsci/jenkins-multijob-plugin/RetryFailedSubjobs.md

 The MultiJob plugin provides a retry functionality for subjobs.

 1. On the Jenkins master server: store a text file with the content from the Jenkins output to parse, e.g. in `/etc/jenkins/retryrules/myrule`.
-If the defined text has been found and the subjob's status is `FAILURE`: restart that subjob.
+If the defined text has been found and the subjob's status is `UNSTABLE`: restart that subjob.

   * Example: Retry when some action in the job fails due to an exception (in this case some sort of timeout):